Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/implementation/week1-2-legal.md

 ## SaaS Subscription Agreement

 ### 1. Services
-SkyMirror will provide access to [CheckMet/Traquiva] platform as described in the Order Form.
+Skymirror will provide access to [CheckMet/Traquiva] platform as described in the Order Form.

 ### 2. Subscription Term